Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Comparison of solvers for KKT systems with OCP structure

 \subsubsection{Cyclic reduction of the Schur complement \done}

 The Schur complement method from \Cref{sec:schur-compl-method} offers great parallelizability during the factorization of the cost Hessian.
-However, its block-tridiagonal Schur complement presents a serial bottleneck. \Cref{mat:schur-cr} shows how this can be remedied by applying cyclic reduction to the Schur complement.
+However, its block-tridiagonal Schur complement presents a serial bottleneck. \Cref{mat:schur-cr} shows how this can be remedied by applying CR to the Schur complement.
 This approach reveals an excellent level of parallelism, with in the shortest elimination tree so far, thanks to the early elimination of all states and controls before applying CR (cf. \Cref{sec:pdp,sec:direct-cr}).

-The qpDUNES solver \cite[\S 6.1]{frasch_parallel_2015} uses cyclic reduction of the block-tridiagonal semismooth Newton system that arises from the dual of the original OCP, which is equivalent to applying CR to the Schur complement as described above.
+The qpDUNES solver \cite[\S 6.1]{frasch_parallel_2015} uses cyclic reduction of the block-tridiagonal semismooth Newton system that arises from the dual of the original OCP, which is equivalent to applying CR to the Schur complement.

-In the special case where the number of processors equals the horizon length ($N=P$), the proposed \textsc{Cyqlone} method becomes equivalent to cyclic reduction of the Schur complement.
+In the special case where the number of processors equals the horizon length ($N=P$), the proposed \cyqlone{} method becomes equivalent to cyclic reduction of the Schur complement.
 In this case, each interval in the partitioning from \Cref{sec:mat-struc-hi-lev} has length $n=N/P=1$, so the propagation of the cost-to-go and the dynamics in \Cref{alg:fact-mod-riccati} is skipped.

 If the number of available processors is smaller than the horizon length ($P < N$), using the Schur complement method is suboptimal.
 For example, in the extreme case where $P = 1$, it is well known that the Riccati recursion requires fewer FLOPs than the Schur complement method.
 One reason is that the Schur complement method does not fully exploit the structure of the constraints: By eliminating the variables $x^j$ and $x^{j+1}$ simultaneously, the method suffers from fill-in in the $(\lambda^j,\lambda^j)$ block.
 In contrast, using the Riccati recursion to eliminate $x^{j+1}$ and $\lambda^{j}$ before eliminating $x^j$ results in redundant fill-in as discussed in \Cref{sec:mod-ricc}, obviating the need for explicit factorization of the $(\lambda^j,\lambda^j)$ block.